pivotal-cf/docs-pks/azure-api-load-balancer.hbs.md

 ##<a id='overview'></a> Overview

-{{{ vars.recommended_by }}} recommends that you create a TKGI API load balancer when installing Tanzu Kubernetes Grid Integrated Edition on Azure.
+{{{ vars.recommended_by }}} recommends that you create a TKGI API load balancer when installing {{  vars.product }} on Azure.
-You simplify future upgrades of Tanzu Kubernetes Grid Integrated Edition by creating a load balancer when installing.
+You simplify future upgrades of {{  vars.product }} by creating a load balancer when installing.

 To configure your TKGI API Load Balancer on Azure, complete the following: